HemantMishra2003/Cancer-Predictor-Recall-100/README.md

   #   Our Aim

 Focus had been over the Recall score then Precision score  and then overall accuracy...
- I w preprocessed  this raw dataset and make trained model by using 14 techniques like  Boosting techniques , bagging knnn , svm and so on .....
+I preprocessed  this raw dataset and make trained model by using 14 techniques like  Boosting techniques , bagging knnn , svm and so on .....

 #  accuracy of my model ...

+Boosting performed very well..

+catboost accuracy

-Boosting performed very well.. catboost accuracy overall : 99.16 % recall :  100   %
+overall : 99.16 %

+recall :  100   %

 precision : 98.31